Rule of product: Applications

 where $\times$ is the Cartesian product operator.
-These sets need not be finite, nor is it necessary to have only finitely many factors in the product; see cardinal number.
+These sets need not be finite, nor is it necessary to have only finitely many factors in the product.

 An extension of the rule of product considers there are n different types of objects, say sweets, to be associated with k objects, say people.
 How many different ways can the people receive their sweets?

 Each person may receive any of the n sweets available, and there are k people, so there are $\overbrace{n\cdots\cdot n}^k = n^k$ ways to do this.

 Related concepts

 The rule of sum is another basic counting principle.
 Stated simply, it is the idea that if we have a ways of doing something and b ways of doing another thing and we can not do both at the same time, then there are a + b ways to choose one of the actions.